-- A scheduled admission for Mental Health Services (including Partial Hospitalization/Day Treatment and an admission for services at a Residential Treatment facility), you must obtain authorization from the Claims Administrator five days before admission. - A non-scheduled admission (including Emergency admissions) you must provide notification as soon as is reasonably possible.
+Please remember that you must notify the Claims Administrator to receive these Benefits.
+For a scheduled admission for Mental Health Services (including Partial Hospitalization/Day Treatment and services at a Residential Treatment facility) you must provide notification five business days in advance of the admission or as soon as is reasonably possible for non-scheduled admissions (including Emergency admissions).

-■ In addition, you must obtain prior authorization from the Claims Administrator before the following services are received: Partial Hospitalization/Day Treatment, Intensive Outpatient Treatment programs; outpatient electro-convulsive treatment; psychological testing; transcranial magnetic stimulation; extended outpatient treatment visits beyond 45 - 50 minutes in duration, with or without medication management.
+In addition, you must provide notification before the following services are received: Partial Hospitalization/Day Treatment, Intensive Outpatient Treatment programs; outpatient electro-convulsive treatment; psychological testing; transcranial magnetic stimulation; extended outpatient treatment visits beyond 45 - 50 minutes in duration, with or without medication management.